-Conducted during the first home football game of the season, the new freshmen class have the opportunity to run out on the field with the President and First Lady.
+Annual home football game event where the new freshmen class have the opportunity to run out on the field with the President and First Lady.

 Totem pole that since 1960 has gone to the winner of the Tennessee Tech-MTSU football game.
 Fred Harvey, owner of then Harvey’s Department Store in Murfreesboro, donated the Alaskan totem pole to symbolize victory.
 In Murfreesboro, they call the totem pole, “Harvey.”
 The “Totem Bowl” rivalry ended in 1998 when Middle Tennessee State University moved to a different athletic division.
 Tech’s last win was in 1997.
 Shinny-Ninny now sits behind a glass display case in MTSU’s Hall of Fame building.

 Week of Welcome

 A week-long celebration to kick off the start of the fall semester.
 Freshmen are encouraged to attend activities such as Great Move-In Day, Convocation, Dancin’ on Dixie and other activities.

 A decidedly unique hand gesture using a forward fist with an extended thumb and little finger, Tennessee Tech students began using Wings Up to greet, cheer and encourage others.
 As President Oldham noted in 2018, there is no one answer to what Wings Up means.
 However, in the context of the historic 2018 Golden Eagles Baseball Team’s run in the College World Series, it’s a battle cry or a call to action that references the majestic flight of our Golden Eagle mascot.
 If you are confident, determined or passionate, then you say Wings Up.